-Negative self-talk is all too common while self-compassion is often lacking and your inner critic most likely wins out when it comes to a trade-off between self-negativity or showing yourself some understanding.
+Negative self-talk is all too common while self-compassion is often lacking; your inner critic most likely wins out when it comes to a trade-off between self-negativity or showing yourself some understanding.
+For highly sensitive people, side effects can be pretty paralyzing anxiety, and for others, side effects include stress and feelings of depression.

 But, you can change the balance between these two, in order to be a little kinder to yourself.